Ronan Farrow: Journalism

 On July 27, 2018, The New Yorker published an article by Farrow saying that six women had accused media executive and CBS CEO Leslie Moonves of harassment and intimidation, and that dozens more described abuse at his company.
 On August 23, The New Yorker published an article by Adam Entous and Farrow stating that top aides of the Trump White House circulated a conspiracy memo entitled "The Echo Chamber" about President Barack Obama's aides.

 On September 14, 2018, Farrow and Jane Mayer published information pertaining to an allegation of sexual assault against lawyer, jurist, and then-United States Supreme Court nominee Brett Kavanaugh.

 In early 2019, Farrow said he and another journalist received demands from American Media, Inc. that sought to extort or blackmail him.
 He investigated the concealment by the MIT Media Lab of its involvement with Jeffrey Epstein, leading to the resignation of Joi Ito, director of the Media Lab, and an internal investigation by MIT.

 On July 3, 2021, The New Yorker published an investigative article by Farrow and journalist Jia Tolentino detailing the Britney Spears conservatorship dispute.
 The article described the events related to the establishment of the conservatorship, alleged that Britney Spears was subject to a variety of abuses under her father Jamie Spears's control, and included testimonies from various named sources close to Britney.

+In April 2026, Farrow and Andrew Marantz published an article about OpenAI CEO Sam Altman, containing allegations that Altman changed his positions on AI safety, had a distinct "relentless will to power", and displayed a pattern of misrepresenting facts.
+After an assailant targeted Altman's home with a Molotov cocktail, Altman suggested the article's publication could make the environment "more dangerous" for him, despite the San Francisco Police Department not having an established motive for the attack at the time.